unfoldingWord/scripture-resources-rcl/src/components/parallel-scripture/ParallelScripture.md

 ### Using Contexts

 To see highlighting appear, change the `-1` occurrence to 1; then click or tab out of field.
-Or try this:

-1. paste this into quote: `καὶ…τῆς`
-2. Then alter occurrence from 1 to 2 to 3 to see how the highlighting changes.

 ```js
 import {TextField} from '@material-ui/core';